Shigetaka Kurita: NTT DoCoMo emoji set

 Kurita started designing an emoji set that could be used alongside the NTT DoCoMo heart emoji.
 He designed a set of 176 pictograms using a grid of 12x12 pixels that eventually started a global trend in the use of pictograms to communicate ideas through text messages.
 The set of pictograms became known as the first emoji set, as it is the first time the word had been recorded is thought to be used for pictograms.
-Emoji simply means “pictograph” or “icon” in Japanese.
+Emoji simply means "pictograph" or "icon" in Japanese.

 To make the emoji set, Kurita got inspiration from Japanese manga where characters are often drawn with symbolic representations called manpu (such as a water drop on a face representing nervousness or confusion), as well as from weather pictograms, Chinese characters and street signs.

 One of the most notable changes to other telecom companies that had started experimenting with emojis was the use and diversity of color in the set.
 Aside from basic numbers and shapes, the majority of the 176 emoji set contained color.
 The famous DTT DoCoMo heart remained as part of the set and was red.
 General-use emojis, such as sports, actions and weather, can easily be traced back to Kurita's emoji set.
 The yellow-faced emojis commonly used today evolved from other emoticon sets and cannot be traced back to Kurita's work.

-The Museum of Modern Art (MoMA) recently has added the original set of emoji to its collection and is currently on display at the museum in New York City.
+In 2016, the original set of 176 emojis was added to the collection of the Museum of Modern Art (MoMA) and was exhibited in the exhibition Inbox: The Original Emoji, by Shigetaka Kurita.
+Kurita's designs are held in the collection of the M+ museum in Hong Kong, and were included in the 2018 exhibition Being Modern: MoMA in Paris at the Fondation Louis Vuitton.

+In 2025, Kurita's original DoCoMo emojis were included in the MoMA's Pirouette: Turning Points in Design, an exhibition featuring "widely recognized design icons [...] highlighting pivotal moments in design history."